-The Processor Common Communication System provides a means by which application programs developed in high-level languages such as Cobol and PL/1 can utilize the Series 1100 communications system.
+The Processor Common Communication System provides a means by which application programs developed in highlevel languages such as Cobol and PL/1 can utilize the Series 1100 communications system.
 Programs using PCCS 1100 can communicate with other communication programs, terminal users, remote batch systems, and certain host computers.

-The Distributed Communications Architecture (DCA) describes the currently-available communications hardware and software components through which networking of Univac processors and terminal devices is achieved.
+The Distributed Communications Architecture (DCA) describes the currently-available communications hardware and software components through which networking of Sperry processors and terminal devices is achieved.

-Whether network control is host-dependent or hostindependent, there are still certain hardware components and subsystems required to implement a DCA network.
+Whether network control is host-dependent or host-independent, there are still certain hardware components and subsystems required to implement a DCA network.
 Inherently, a DCA node or host must contain several software components which provide it with the network interface.
-These components are detailed in this report.